Death Valley and the Eastern Sierra Nevada Mountains Workshop — 2026

 In the reviews, we’ll focus on the complete process from initial vision to finished photograph.
 We’ll dive into the heart of your work and your photographic goals, unlocking ideas that you may never have considered in your thought process.
 These sessions will not only reveal things about your work that you never consciously recognized; they’ll also provide new paths to explore in making your photographs.
 All reviews will be done in the most encouraging and supportive way possible.
 They’ll be totally honest—no pandering allowed—but, with an open mind, the reviews of your work will boost you to levels you never believed possible.

-Our accommodations, as well as our workshop conference meeting room, are at the Dow Villa Motel, a remarkably clean, airy, wonderful motel that is extremely comfortable.
-(For those who wish to camp, nearby campgrounds are available.
-You can also make your own reservation elsewhere for the duration of the workshop, if you so choose.)
+Our accommodations, as well as our workshop conference meeting room, are at the Stove Pipe Wells motel in Death Valley and the luxurious Dow Villa Motel in Lone Pine.
+You’ll find both extremely comfortable.
+(For those who wish to camp, nearby campgrounds are available in both locales.
+You can make your own camping reservation if you so choose.)

-The workshop begins on Sunday, February 23 in the town of Lone Pine, in the southern end of the Owens Valley, North America’s deepest valley, bounded to the west by the Sierra Nevada mountains, and to the east by the Inyo and White mountains.
-We ask all participants to arrive the day before that, Saturday, February 22, and join us for an informal “get-to-know-you” dinner that evening, when our motel reservation also begins.
-The workshop begins shortly after breakfast the following morning.
+The workshop begins on Sunday, February 22 in Death Valley.
+On February 25, we move to the town of Lone Pine, beneath the highest of the Sierra summits.
+We ask all participants to arrive the day before that, Saturday, February 21, and join us for an informal “get-to-know-you” dinner that evening, when our motel reservation also begins.
+The workshop begins early the following morning.

 The workshop runs until noon Saturday.
-March 1.
+February 28.
 Please make your travel plans with that in mind, so you don’t miss any of the workshop.
-If you are coming from a long distance you can fly into either Reno, Las Vegas or Los Angeles, where you can rent a car for the drive to Lone Pine.
-(From Reno, Los Angeles or Las Vegas plan on a 4-hour drive.)
+If you are coming from a long distance you can fly into either Reno, Las Vegas or Los Angeles, where you can rent a car for the drive to Death Valley.
+(From Reno plan on a 4 1/2-hour drive; from Los Angeles, a 3 1/2 hour drive; from Las Vegas a 2 hour drive.)
 During the workshop, we will carpool to our various outdoor field destinations.
 Detailed travel plans will be sent to you once you apply for the workshop.

 Covid-19 is still not defeated or fully contained.
 We recommend all participants—students and instructors alike—to be up-to-date with the latest anti-Covid boosters.
 Let’s try to be as safe as possible.

 To register for this workshop via the website, please return to the top of the page, and click on the button Add to Cart.
-Fill out the information, including your choice of a deposit ($250) or full payment ($2,150) for the workshop.
+Fill out the information, including your choice of a deposit ($350…nonrefundable, but it holds your space for the workshop) or full payment ($2,425) for the workshop.
 If you register with a deposit, the final payment will be due 6 weeks prior to the workshop.
 You will receive an email response to your application shortly.
 (If you are applying for more than one workshop, please do this for each workshop you wish to attend.)

 If you do not wish to apply and pay via the website, we accept registration with a check (deposit or full amount) and an application.
 Please download and fill out the the application (Workshop-application.doc or Workshop-application.PDF).
 Specify whether you will pay the deposit or full payment, and make the check payable to Bruce Barnbaum.
 Mail the check with filled out application to the address below.
 We will notify you by email to confirm your resignation.